noah-nuebling/github-actions-test/Readme.md

 I want to add this but it's not coming soon!!

+You can use SteerMouse or proprietary driver like Logitech Options instead.

 **Can I use tilting wheel for buttons?**

 No you dumbo